JiebaoIsMe/MenuEats/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 21 or higher
 - Node.js 18+ and npm
-- Python 3.9+ (for chatbot service, uconfirmed)
+- Python 3.9+ (for chatbot service)
-- Apache Kafka (local installation)
+- Apache Kafka 3.7.2 (local installation)
 - Maven 3.8+

 ## Configuration and Setup